K8s primer - Part II

 It works!

-So far we have quite some stuff running in our local K8s cluster:
+So far, we have quite a few things running in our local K8s cluster:

-K8s NodePort and K8s LoadBalancer are nice and all but have limitations.
-NodePorts require you to handle how to address nodes by IP (or name).
+K8s NodePort and K8s LoadBalancer are nice but have limitations.
+NodePorts require you to manage how to address nodes by IP (or name).
 LoadBalancer fixes this, but you need one LoadBalancer per Service.
-This wasn’t an issue in our toy example because we only had one Service, but in real-world applications you may not want to deploy one LoadBalancer per each internal Service.
-Another issue with LoadBalancers is that they work at the Network level, meaning that you cannot use LoadBalancers to balance the load based on HTTP headers, or path names for example.
+This wasn’t an issue in our toy example because we only had one Service, but in real-world applications, you may not want to deploy one LoadBalancer per internal Service.
+Another limitation of LoadBalancers is that they operate at the network level, meaning you cannot use them to balance load based on HTTP headers, path names, or similar criteria.

 A K8s Ingress is an object that manages external access to our services in the cluster, providing, among other things, HTTP-based routing.

-Unlike other K8s objects we have talked before, when we talk about K8s Ingress, we talk about two things:
+Unlike other K8s objects we have talked before, when we talk about K8s Ingress, we refer to two things:

 The Ingress object defines the rules that allow external access to our cluster.
 An Ingress controller implements the rules defined in the Ingress object.
 Usually, a K8s cluster doesn’t come with a predefined Ingress Controller (although hosted K8s clusters like EKS and GKE come with pre-installed ones).
 Minikube comes with an NGINX Ingress Controller, but you have to enable it: